The advice sheets below have the latest information on other business advice. If you need more advice call 01753 475111 (Regulatory Services option).

 It is an offence to apply the description gold, silver, platinum or palladium (precious metal) to an article or supply or offer to supply an article described as a precious metal if the description is not true.
-There are also offences for describing an article as plated with a precious metal if that description is not true, and for using the description rolled gold if it is not true.

 The UK is part of the International Convention on Hallmarks; all member countries can apply the 'common control mark', which will then be accepted in all other member countries.

 Hallmarks from countries in the European Economic Area are also accepted.